 The Sponsor is keen to expand its work across the city and region, and is always looking for exciting new ways of doing this.
 Sheldon Heath Community Arts College closed at midnight on 31 August 2010, with King Edward VI Sheldon Heath Academy opening as an Academy on the 1st September 2010.
 As from 1st September 2017, KESH is a member of the King Edward VI Academy Trust Birmingham.

-The site formed part of a large area acquired by Birmingham City Council in 1948.
+The current site formed part of a large area acquired by Birmingham City Council in 1948.
 From before the 1880s most of the site was agricultural land crossed by several field boundaries.
 Small ponds were present on the north and south east boundaries.
 Another larger pond or area of flooding in a field is shown on the 1940s photograph spanning the north boundary.
 The site was prepared for development in the 1950s with the ponds infilled, the school opening in 1955.
 The surrounding area was developed for residential purposes in the 1940s and 1950s.